Implantica’s Solution to Acid Reflux, RefluxStop™

 The most common way to treat GERD is through pharmaceutical treatment.
 Proton pump inhibitors, PPI drugs, are proven to be the most efficient non-surgical treatment for GERD, even though they only treat the symptoms and not the cause – reflux with lower acidity is still present.
 Also 59% of the drug users experience heartburn now and then.12 This is probably the reason why the cancer risk with Barrett’s esophagus is not reduced by drug therapy.13

-All of these methods, however, have one major drawback – they all compress the food passageway – thereby causing swallowing problems and the inability to burp and vomit.
+All of the fundoplication methods have one major drawback – they all compress the food passageway – thereby causing swallowing problems and the inability to belch and vomit.
 Implantica’s new device treats acid reflux without affecting the food passageway at all.
 The complications of existing surgical treatments are so frequent that only around 100’00014 operations are performed in the US and Europe p.a. – although the need easily could be seen as a multiple of tenfold.

 The substantial size of this treatment field can be concluded from the annual drug consumption of USD 24 billion in 2010.15 Yet only 1 out of 9 drug consumers become completely symptom free, thus there is a large need for a complication-free surgical procedure.